shibusavic/StockDataImport/README.md

 ### Overview

-The `eod-import` project is a C# command-line tool that can be used in scripts and schedulers (e.g., `cron`) to automate the daily capture and permanent storage of data from the [EOD Historical Data](https://eodhistoricaldata.com/) API.
+The `eod-import` project is a C# command-line tool that can be used in scripts and schedulers (e.g., `cron`) to automate the regular capture and permanent storage of data from the [EOD Historical Data](https://eodhistoricaldata.com/) API.

-The `/docs` folder is the place to go for more detailed guidance and explanation.

 ### Getting Started